adiman1/yellowcab-data-orchestrator/readme.md

 - **Demand Stability** – Even a modest increase in trips (+7%) at JFK indicates **stable or rising passenger flow**, reinforcing its role as a reliable volume driver.

 **Takeaway**:
 - JFK strengthened its position as NYC’s **most valuable pickup zone**, with revenue growth fueled primarily by higher fares rather than a surge in trip volume.
+For more context should also add 2023 and 2024 data and compare.

 ---